calfoy/meiyingw.github.io/_pages/about.md

 <span class='anchor' id='work-in-progress'></span>
 # Work in progress

-- Zhou, H., **Wang, C.**, Li, Z., & Yang, Y. Reinstating Pleasantness as a Causal Antecedent of Interest. *Under review in JPSP*
+- (with Haotian Zhou, Ziqian Li, & Yu Yang).
+Reinstating Pleasantness as a Causal Antecedent of Interest. *Under review in JPSP*

-- **Wang, C.** & Schmid, K. The role of undesirable precedents in negotiations. *Manuscript in preparation*
+- (with Katharina Schmid).
+The role of undesirable precedents in negotiations. *Manuscript in preparation*

--  **Wang, C.**, Kesebir, S., & Schmid, K. Self-reinforcing reminders. *Data collection*
+- (with Selin Kesebir & Katharina Schmid).
+Self-reinforcing reminders. *Data collection*

--  **Wang, C.** & Schmid, K. When and why do people underestimate the effect of undesirable precedents? *Data collecation*
+- (with Katharina Schmid).
+When and why do people underestimate the effect of undesirable precedents? *Data collecation*

- - Jang, D., **Wang, C.**, & Loewenstein, J. Information ambiguity in negotiations. *Data collection*
+- (with Daisung Jang & Jeffrey Loewenstein).
+Information ambiguity in negotiations. *Data collection*

- - **Wang, C.**, Schmid, K., & Kesebir, S. The benefits and costs of being over-precise. *Study design*
+- (with Katharina Schmid & Selin Kesebir).
+The benefits and costs of being over-precise. *Study design*

- - Yang, Y., **Wang, C.**, Shen, Y., & Zhou, H. Effect of arbitrary numbers in scoring system. *Data collection*
+- (with Yu Yang, Yixiao Shen, & Haotian Zhou).
+Effect of arbitrary numbers in scoring system. *Data collection*

 <span class='anchor' id='presentations'></span>
 # Conference presentations